astropy/halotools/docs/overview.rst

 Halotools Overview
 ************************

 Here we’ll give a qualitative description of the motivation and functionality of Halotools in broad strokes.
-You can get a more detailed picture of the package from the rest of the documentation.
+You can get a more detailed picture of the package from the rest of the :ref:`user-docs`.

+Halotools is a fully open-source project, and is the product of many scientists collaborating across numerous universities.
+If you are interested in contributing to Halotools, see the :ref:`developer-docs`.

 Studying Cosmological Models of Structure Formation
 ======================================================================